mdcutone/psychxr/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## How To Cite PsychXR

+If you use PsychXR for your research, please use the following citation:

+Cutone, M. D. & Wilcox, L. M. (2018).
+PsychXR (Version X.X) [Software].
+Available from https://github.com/mdcutone/psychxr.